0xcadams/proof-of-residency/WHITEPAPER.md

 }
 ```

-This **burns all tokens corresponding to addresses which are input**.
+This **burns all tokens corresponding to the addresses which are provided**.
 This would require every legitimate tokenholder to re-request and pay again - not an ideal scenario.
 However, it allows fraud to be reversed and maintains the integrity of the system.

 There are also public functions for retrieving if a challenge exists or is expired for a given wallet address.